Merkoba/Meltdown/README.md

 Loading: `/loadconfig books`, `/loadsession books`.

+If arguments are not used, a file picker appears.

 Config meaning the current configuration of all the widgets.

 Session meaning the set of conversations (tabs and their content).